 My Research: The Elevator Pitch

-My interest in early modern philosophy began with myths associated with Descartes.
-I was initially puzzled by how Descartes became known as the arch-rationalist.
+My interest in early modern philosophy began with trying to understand how Descartes came to be thought of as the arch-rationalist, despite his intense interest and engagement with experiment and observation.
 I wrote my dissertation in this vein, exploring how experimentalism and empiricism were used in the Cartesian school of thought.
-Ultimately, I argue that Descartes and his followers developed a two-fold methodology which embraced rationalism only in certain well-defined categories and a robust dependence on experiment everywhere else.
+Ultimately, I argue that Descartes and his followers developed a two-fold interrelated methodology which embraced rationalism only in certain well-defined categories and a robust dependence on experiment everywhere else.